robhurring/dotfiles/README.md

 ![colors!](https://raw.github.com/robhurring/dotfiles/master/.images/zsh-rvm-status.png)

 ## Customizing Bash

+**Note: This is old and I have no idea if this will even work well anymore**

 Edit ~/.bashrc before the init line to set the colors.
 You can also edit the PS1 color by editing the function `__before_ps1()` and changing `PROMPT_COLOR="\e[33;1m"` to any color you want.
 There is also an `ERROR_COLOR` too which is red by default.